 to find a John Foy office near you

-According to the Centers for Disease Control, the top causes of traumatic brain injury are falls, assaults and car accidents.
+According to the Centers for Disease Control and Prevention (CDC), the top causes of TBIs are falls, assaults, and car accidents.
 Falls are especially serious for children and people 65 and older.
-Each year 1.5 million people suffer a traumatic brain injury in the United States.
-Traumatic brain injuries fall into these categories:
+TBIs fall into the following categories:

-- Open injury – The brain has been penetrated, usually by a bullet or other instrument.
+- Open injury: The brain has been penetrated, usually by a bullet or other instrument.

-- Closed injury – The skull is not penetrated but the brain is injured, generally from a fall or car accident.
+- Closed injury: The skull is not penetrated, but the brain is injured, generally from a fall or car accident.

-- Deceleration injury – The brain is slammed against the skull.
+- Deceleration injury: The brain is slammed against the skull.